aria-golliver/gpu_toy/README.md

 tested only on Windows, but should be nearly cross platform?
-Some weird windows things exist for clearing the cmd window & for include namespaces
+I've got it building in a docker image (see the Dockerfile) but I haven't actually _used_ it

 ```shell
 mkdir build